LowLevelCodingCH/EvolvePackageManager/README.md

 # XSPM (X Source Package Manager)
 formerly: Evolve (Package Manager) (evp = evolve package) xsp = xspm package

+\
+## IMPORTANT: IF YOU ENCOUNTER ANY ERROR WITH THAT IT DOESNT WORK, RUN "sudo <text editor> /bin/xspm" AND CHANGE "#!/bin/python3.10" TO "#!/bin/python3" IF YOU HAVE PYTHON INSTALLED, IF NOT, YOU HAVE TO.

 ### Path:
 contains:
 ```